Biden is spending his 81st birthday honoring White House tradition of pardoning Thanksgiving turkeys

 The event, set for the South Lawn this year instead of the Rose Garden, marks the unofficial start of the holiday season in Washington, and Monday was shaping up to be an especially busy opening day.

 President Joe Biden, the oldest president in U.S. history, also was celebrating his 81st birthday on Monday.
-In the afternoon, his wife, first lady Jill Biden, was accepting the delivery of an 18.5-foot (5.6-meter) Fraser fir from Fleetwood, North Carolina, as the official White House Christmas tree.
+In the afternoon, his wife, first lady Jill Biden, was accepting the delivery of an 18-and-a-half foot Fraser fir from Fleetwood, North Carolina, as the official White House Christmas tree.

 Lykken introduced Liberty and Bell on Sunday at the Willard Intercontinental, a luxury hotel close to the White House.
 The gobblers checked into a suite there on Saturday following their red-carpet arrival in the U.S. capital after a dayslong road trip from Minnesota in a black Cadillac Escalade.